SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Has 3 variants:
   * Overworld: crafted from copper + seared stone.
 Power 1.
   * Nether: crafted from cobalt + scorched stone.
 Power 2.
-  * End: crafted from knightmetal + slimestone.
-Power 4.
+  * End: crafted from ardite and shaluth, and from slimestone and soulstone.
+One has high power, the other high range and accuracy.

 ## Tools